Applying for a Research Degree

 How long will it take for you to get back to me?

-If your application is successful, an offer letter will be generated within your online application system and you will be sent an email advising that your offer is ready to view/print.
+If your application is successful, an offer letter will be issued to you via your online application and you will be sent an email advising that your offer is ready to view/print.
 You are requested to follow an online link within your offer letter confirming your acceptance of the offer or declining the opportunity to study at the University.
-Please note that hard copies of your offer are not sent out by the Research Degrees Office.

 If you are unsuccessful you will by informed by email.